-- The Asbestos Information Act: Intended to provide transparency to the public on the use of asbestos, this law requires manufacturers to report asbestos-containing products to the EPA.
+- The Asbestos Information Act: This law requires manufacturers to report asbestos-containing products to the EPA.

-- Asbestos School Hazard Abatement Reauthorization Act: This law was a reauthorization of a 1990 act that provides loans and grants for schools needing asbestos abatement and also increased the number of training hours required for those performing abatement projects on all commercial buildings, in addition to schools.
+- Asbestos School Hazard Abatement Reauthorization Act: This law provides loans and grants for schools needing asbestos abatement and also increased the number of training hours required for those performing abatement projects on all commercial buildings.

 - Restrictions on Discontinued Use of Asbestos Rule: This federal rule strengthens the EPA’s ability to rigorously review a list of products that contain asbestos and are no longer on the market in the U.S. before they can be sold again here.

-- Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA): Also known as the Superfund, this law was enacted to address abandoned hazardous waste sites in the U.S. Asbestos is designated as a hazardous substance and waste sites containing asbestos can qualify for Superfund designation.
+- Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA): Also known as the Superfund, this law was enacted to address abandoned hazardous waste sites.
+Asbestos was designated as a hazardous substance, and waste sites containing asbestos can now qualify for Superfund designation.

 Other agencies also have asbestos regulations, including OSHA, the Consumer Product Safety Commission, and the Mine Safety and Health Administration (MSHA).

 Florida officials regulate the use of asbestos and the safe abatement of asbestos found in buildings and products across the state.
-Additionally, the state has a law providing for legal claims from individuals who were made ill from asbestos exposure.
+Additionally, the state has a law providing for legal claims from individuals who became ill from asbestos.

 Initially intended to streamline the process of legal claims related to asbestos exposure and limit the claims that can be made by workers against successor companies, the Asbestos and Silica Compensation Act was put in place to:

-- Give priority to true victims of asbestos and silica, which the law defines as claimants who can demonstrate actual physical impairment caused by exposure to asbestos and silica.
+- Give priority to true victims of asbestos and silica, with actual physical impairment caused by exposure to asbestos and silica.